Misairuzame/taskflaw/README.md

 # taskflaw

-The goal of this project is to integrate DevSecOps practices.
+The goal of this project is to integrate a DevSecOps pipeline.
 This includes:

+- Containerization
 - CI/CD Pipelines
-- Containerization
 - Deployment & Provisioning
 - Security Testing
 - Monitoring

-The Web App that will be used as a sandbox environment is a fork of the tonimobin/cyber-security-base-2022 repository.
+The Web App that will serve as sandbox environment is a fork of the [tonimobin/cyber-security-base-2022](https://github.com/tonimobin/cyber-security-base-2022) repository.

-## Pictures of the software, a small note/task application with basic CRUD functionalities
+## Pictures of the Web App, a small note/task application with basic CRUD functionalities

 ![Screenshot 2022-03-14 at 15 31 28](https://user-images.githubusercontent.com/85210617/158183129-d7a6d047-d1b1-4259-8e51-721d6ad35424.png)